kubernetes/enhancements/keps/sig-scheduling/5598-opportunistic-batching/README.md

  * Begin building infrastructure to support gang scheduling and other "multi-pod" scheduling mechanisms.
  * Ensure that the infrastructure we build is maintainable as we update, add and remove plugins.
- * Provide improved performance for a targeted set of workloads in this release.
+ * Reduce per-cycle scheduling cost for a targeted set of workloads in this release.
  * Provide a path where we can expand batching to apply to most or all workloads over the next few releases.
  * Allow users to continue to use out-of-tree plugins.
 For this KEP we need to ensure that out-of-